vladp72/iffl/docs/README.md

 FileIdExtdDirectoryRestartInfo
 For example output buffer for
 ```
-For example
+For example on success following call
 ```
 GetFileInformationByHandleEx(file_handle, FileIdBothDirectoryInfo, buffer, buffer_size);
 ```
-will be fill output buffer with structures
+will fill output buffer with structures
 ```
 typedef struct _FILE_ID_BOTH_DIR_INFO {
   DWORD         NextEntryOffset; // intrusive hook with offset of the next element